kineticstoolkit/kineticstoolkit/README.md

 The public open-source version API is mostly stable and currently includes:

-- `timeseries.TimeSeries` : a generic class to represent time-varying n-dimensional data and events, which has many methods to extract, merge and subset TimeSeries data.
+- `timeseries.TimeSeries` : a generic class to represent time-varying
+  n-dimensional data and events, with many methods to extract, merge and subset TimeSeries data.

 - `kinematics` : a module that loads c3d and n3d files as TimeSeries of